 Why the Signs of a Stroke Appear the Way They Do

-Each part of the brain is connected to several specific parts of the body.
+Each specific area of the brain is connected to several specific parts of the body.
 One small area in your brain (the left motor cortex) makes your right leg move.
 Another little part lets your left hand feel sensations.
 And so on.
 Every part of your body is electrically connected by nerves into some area of your brain.
 So, what a stroke looks like or feels like depends on which small (or large) areas of the brain are dying.
 You might feel a sudden weakness or paralysis of your arm and leg on one side of the body, or just an arm or just a leg, or part of the face.
 Your speaking, your words, might become hard to say or make no sense.
 Or, the people around the person having a stroke might see that the person having the stoke looks confused.
 Or that they cannot understand the conversation.
 Their vision might go bad or they might be suddenly blind in one eye, or both eyes.

 Strokes Are Common